lyft/flinkk8soperator/docs/quick-start-guide.md

 # Quick Start Guide

-If you are looking to develop and test operator in your local machine, refer to [Local development guide](local_dev.md)
+If you are looking to develop and test the operator in your local machine, refer to [Local development guide](local_dev.md).

-Follow the steps below if you have Kubernetes cluster up and running.
+Follow the steps below if you have a Kubernetes cluster up and running.

 ## Setup kubectl
 Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install and setup kubectl